Table of Contents

 - Cecum (blind gut) with the vermiformis appendix

 - Colon: Colon ascendens, Colon transversum, Colon descendens, Colon sigmoideum

-The large intestine in relation to the peritoneum is a popular topic for exams.
-Its complexity is rooted in the embryonic development and the intestinal rotation that goes along with it.
-It can be noted in general, that the sections of the large intestine alternate between intra- and retroperitoneal locations.
-Thus, the caecum with the vermiform appendix is intra-peritoneal.
-Blood vessels of the appendix pass through the mesoappendix leading to the caecum and ileum.
+The large intestine in relation to the peritoneum is an important topic for examinations.
+Its complexity is rooted in the embryonic development and the associated intestinal rotation.
+In general, the sections of the large intestine alternate between intra- and retroperitoneal locations.
+Thus, the cecum along with the vermiform appendix is located intraperitoneally.
+Blood vessels of the appendix pass through the mesoappendix leading to the cecum and ileum.

-Ascending and descending sections of the colon are secondarily retro-peritoneal.
-Colon transversum and sigmoideum are in turn intra-peritoneal.
+Ascending and descending sections of the colon are located retroperitoneally.
+Colon transversum and sigmoideum are in turn located intraperitoneally.
 The ligamentum gastrocolicum connects the curvature major of the stomach and the colon transversum.
-In order to surgically get to the pancreas and other retroperitoneal organs, this ligament has to be severed.
-The bursa omentalis is located behind it.
+Surgical approach to the pancreas and other retroperitoneal organs requires resection of this ligament to locate the bursa omentalis underneath.